KUSH23/Inventory_management/README.md

 # Inventory_management

-An application to track all your processes and inventory Ready to use with your backend API's
+An application to track all your processes and inventory.</br>
+Ready to use with your backend API's